 - Describe the community the organization serves.
-This community could be defined by geography, age, physical ability, gender, ethnicity, etc., or any combination of these or other traits. - How does the work of your organization benefit the community you identified in the previous question? - How does the organization actively engage underserved audiences and develop ongoing relationships with these communities?
+This community could be defined by language, geography, age, economic status, physical ability, gender, ethnicity, etc., or any combination of these or other traits. - How does the work of your organization benefit the community you identified in the previous question? - How does the organization actively engage underserved audiences and develop ongoing relationships with these communities?
 How are members of targeted underserved communities involved in the planning of programs?
-(Underserved audiences are those groups that lack access to the arts because of any barrier, such as language, geography, economic status, physical ability, etc.) The answer should not focus exclusively on giving away tickets or using an ADA accessible facility. - In addition to utilizing a physically accessible venue, how does your organization ensure that people with disabilities can participate in and benefit from your programs?
+(GCA defines underserved audiences as those groups that lack access to the arts because of any barrier, such as language, geography, economic status, physical ability, etc.) The answer should not focus exclusively on giving away tickets or using an ADA accessible facility. - In addition to utilizing a physically accessible venue, how does your organization ensure that people with disabilities can participate in and benefit from your organization's programs?